LiU-SeeGoals/nRF24L01P-lib/examples/nrf-rx-h755-complete/README.md

 # nrf-rx-h755-complete
-A more complete example for the usage of the library with an [NUCLEO-H755ZI-Q](https://www.st.com/resource/en/user_manual/um2408-stm32h7-nucleo144-boards-mb1363-stmicroelectronics.pdf).
+A more complete example for the usage of the library with an [NUCLEO-H755ZI-Q](https://www.st.com/resource/en/user_manual/um2408-stm32h7-nucleo144-boards-mb1363-stmicroelectronics.pdf)

 All code of interest is within `/* USER CODE BEGIN 0 */` inside of `main.c` of the `CM7` core, generally all other code is generated from STM32CubeMX.
 You can use the provided .ioc file to generate it.

+This example showcases handling transmits/recieves through interrupts, dynamic payload lengths (1-32 bytes), sending back data in an ACK and multiple recieve/transmit addresses.

 ## Pins
 | Zio pin (CN7) | MCU pin | STM32 function | NRF pin | Label     |